 It was in my first marriage that I learned what real anger looked like.
 My then-wife turned out to be 95 pounds of mean when she got ticked off.
 And as that began to happen more and more in the later stages of our marriage, I learned to simply put a locked door between us.
-Of course I could never strike back, but I could protect myself.
+Of course, I could never strike back, but I could protect myself.
 But some part of this felt soft.
-Like I was letting her be the man, or the aggressor.
+Like I was letting her be the man or the aggressor.

 In my second marriage, things played out a bit differently, but with a similar outcome.
 Where in the first marriage I had found a fiery artist to be with, in my second marriage I found an artist, but also a real intellectual.
-And she was business savvy too, and that was a plus, because I was less competent with the numbers and budgets of things.
+And she was business savvy too, and that was a plus because I was less competent with the numbers and budgets of things.

 And while we had money, and the financial woes were still ahead of us, things were fine.
-My sensitive man wrote love poems and love songs, and wanted to spend time being daddy too.
+My sensitive man wrote love poems and love songs and wanted to spend time being a daddy too.
 We had a pretty good run until 911 when the economy tanked and gutted my self-employment business.

 And I wasn’t prepared for the fall.
 I wanted to stand up to the onslaught of drama and be the tough little football player I knew I still had inside me.
 But I wasn’t able to reach that far back.
-Instead I got scared.
-And I got deeply scared, like I’ve never been scared in my life.
+Instead, I got scared.
+And I got deeply scared like I’ve never been scared in my life.

 For the first time in my life, I was about 38, I no longer believed inherently that things were going to work out.
 And not just with my marriage, but with my life.
 The inner voice that had always played a big role in my life was silent or whiney.
 I was freaking out.

-Unfortunately my then-wife was freaking out too.
+Unfortunately, my then-wife was freaking out too.
 We had a lot to freak out about.
 We had money troubles that were sucking down our savings, we had a daughter in the womb who was at dire risk of being taken early.
 And some inner confidence I thought I had been born with, dropped out of me and I found moments when I wanted to crawl in the clothes closet and hide.